apache/druid/docs/configuration/index.md

 |`druid.supervisor.idleConfig.enabled`|If `true`, supervisor can become idle if there is no data on input stream/topic for some time.|false|
 |`druid.supervisor.idleConfig.inactiveAfterMillis`|Supervisor is marked as idle if all existing data has been read from input topic and no new data has been published for `inactiveAfterMillis` milliseconds.|`600_000`|

 The `idleConfig` specified in the runtime properties of the overlord defines the default behavior for the entire cluster.
-See [Idle Configuration in `KafkaSupervisorIOConfig`](../development/extensions-core/kafka-supervisor-reference.md#kafkasupervisorioconfig) to override it for an individual supervisor.
+See [Idle Configuration in Kafka Supervisor IOConfig](../development/extensions-core/kafka-supervisor-reference.md#kafkasupervisorioconfig) to override it for an individual supervisor.
 #### Overlord Dynamic Configuration

 The Overlord can dynamically change worker behavior.